Amid all the fuss, Croton propagation is one of the easiest things to do if you have time.

 In about a month, you will witness the seed germinate properly.

-A slight change in Croton’s environment will sometimes result in shock and leaf loss.
+A slight change in Croton’s environment sometimes results in shock and leaf loss.
 Newly propagated Crotons get sensitive to every environmental condition.

 Therefore, it is crucial to keep their environment constant, and below are the details you will need to focus on.